Prerequisites of this guide

 Time for MediaCreationTool

-Go to your unzipped folder and navigate into the directory bypass11.
+Unzip your downloaded folder and navigate into the directory bypass11.
 Double-click on Skip_TPM_Check_on_Dynamic_Update.
+A blue “Windows protected your PC” prompt will appear.
+Click “More info” and then “Run anyway.”
 A command prompt will appear saying “Installed.”
 Wait 6 seconds for the window to close on its own or hit Enter.

 Windows 11 Blue Install Screen